JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ## Frame Breakdown

-TODO
+In its initial release, Solari supports raytraced diffuse direct (DI) and indirect lighting (GI).
+Light can come from either emissive triangle meshes, or analytic directional lights.

+Direct lighting is handled via ReSTIR DI, while indirect lighting is handled by a combination of ReSTIR GI, and a world-space irradiance cache.
+Denoising is handled by DLSS Ray Reconstruction.

+As opposed to coarse screen-space probes, per-pixel ReSTIR brings much better detail, along with being _considerably_ easier to get started with.
+I had my first prototype working in a weekend.

+While I won't be covering ReSTIR from first principles, [A Gentle Introduction to ReSTIR:
+Path Reuse in Real-time](https://intro-to-restir.cwyman.org) and [A gentler introduction to ReSTIR](https://interplayoflight.wordpress.com/2023/12/17/a-gentler-introduction-to-restir) are both really great resources.
+If you haven't played with ReSTIR before, I suggest giving them a skim before continuing with this post.
+Or continue anyways, and just admire the pretty pixels!

+Let's get started.

 ### GBuffer Raster

 TODO: Images

-The first step of Solari is the most boring: rasterize a standard G-buffer.
+The first step of Solari is also the most boring: rasterize a standard G-buffer.

 The G-buffer pass remains completely unchanged from standard Bevy (it's the same plugin).
 This might seem like a missed opportunity - after all, I could have used raytracing for primary visibility instead of rasterization - but there's an important reason I kept rasterization here.